 6. Try Authentic Yucatan Cuisine in Merida

-Merida is cultural, historic and administrative center of Yucatan.
+Merida is a great place to try the real authentic cuisine of Yucatan and trying out one of those dishes belongs definitely to one of the best things to do in Merida.
+Merida is the cultural, historic and administrative center of Yucatan.
 No wonder that it is home to some of the best authentic restaurants and cantinas in Mexico.
 Below I have listed my favorite places to try Yucatan food in Merida.

 La Negrita is a typical Mexican cantina which is very popular among locals.
 It usually has very nice live music in the evenings and gets full very fast.
 Make sure to go there a bit early or book a table.
 I totally recommend trying cocktails with mezcal and fresh ceviche (raw fish marinated in lime juice).

 7. Gran Museo del Mundo Maya

 There are also many cultural things to do in Merida.
 The Mayan World museum hosts a collection of more than 1100 well-preserved artifacts.
 Although the museum is located outside of the city center, you can easily get there by public transportation running along Calle 60 or a taxi.
 The contemporary building was designed in the form of a ceiba, a sacred Mayan tree, believed to connect the living with the underworld and heaven.
 I highly recommend visiting this museum along with Mayan ruins to get a full picture and understanding of Mayan civilization.

 You can easily spend a few nights in Merida and use it as a base to explore its beautiful surroundings.
 The sights around Merida are usually less crowded than the ones close to Cancun or Playa, making your experience more enjoyable.
 You can find here everything you need – Mayan ruins, cenotes, beaches, etc.